 What is the risk to your pet?

-Roundworms rarely cause significant disease in adult dogs and cats but infection can pass through the placenta and high worm burdens can cause significant disease in both puppies and kittens.
+Roundworms rarely cause significant disease in adult dogs and cats, but infection can pass through the placenta and high worm burdens can cause significant disease in puppies and kittens.

 Are they a risk to human health?

 Yes, but the incidence of infection is hard to know.
-The roundworms eggs can be picked up via contact with contaminated soil and sand; eating unwashed fruit and vegetables; or by placing contaminated objects in our mouths.
-Classic examples of environmental infection could be contact with contaminated fur and bedding or children playing in gardens or parks where infected dogs or cats have defecated.
+The roundworm eggs can be picked up via contact with contaminated soil and sand; eating unwashed fruit and vegetables; or by placing contaminated objects in our mouths.
+Classic examples of environmental infection could be contact with contaminated fur and bedding, or children playing in gardens or parks where infected dogs or cats have defecated.

-Ingested eggs won’t develop into the adult stage in people, but can cause disease.
-Again, symptoms of the disease in people are normally mild but worms can develop to the larval stage and migrate to eyes, brain or liver.
+Ingested eggs won’t develop to the adult stage in people but can cause disease.
+Again, symptoms of the disease in people are normally mild but worm eggs once ingested may develop to the larval stage and migrate to eyes, brain or liver causing serious problems.
 Children seem to be at more risk of this disease.
 Again, with the wide range of clinical symptoms and lack of routine surveillance, it is hard to know the exact incidence of this disease in the UK.
 It is thought that there are 1.4 billion people affected worldwide, and some studies have shown around 10.5 percent of people tested in European regions have been exposed at some stage.
 In addition, studies carried out in the UK have shown contamination in public parks all over the UK.

 Who should consider treatment?